Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - The idea for this project originally came from a basic Resume exercise to illustrate ordered and unorder I had worked on while using the Mimo app&#39; (https://getmimo.com/playgrounds/812454) prior to starting the Full Stack Software Development course at the Code Institute.
 I subsequently expanded the basic exercise to create an online resume.

 - I'd like to thank my mentor Sinead O'Brian for her direct and honest feedback, support and helpful advice in the run up to, and during this project.
+Thanks also for recommending Dillinger as a markdown editor.

 - Further inspiration came from the UCD-Resume project in the CI User Centric Frontend module.
 I particularly identified with the thirds concept for separating the content.